Marine: My Wife Is Too Controlling

-While I was working at the Pentagon, the Marine Corps needed some guys to volunteer to go to Afghanistan for seven months on IA.
+While I was working at the Pentagon, the Marine Corps needed some guys to volunteer to go to Afghanistan for seven months as a individual augmentee.
 I figured it was better than a legal separation or a divorce.

 My wife has taken control of every aspect of my family life.
 She doesn’t remember that she has a husband because she is the husband now.
 She is the mother and the father, the husband and the wife.